How To Put in Contacts: A Step-by-Step Guide

 Additionally, don’t sleep in your contact lenses—no naps, no full nights.
 The only exception here is if you have lenses approved for extended wear and your optometrist has given you the okay to snooze in them.

 Most contact lenses are meant for daily, weekly, biweekly, or monthly wear.
-Do not keep using your contacts past the amount of time they were designed to be worn—always swap them out for a fresh set.
+Do not keep using your contacts past the amount of time they were designed to be worn—once expired, always swap them out for a fresh set.

 Go to a doctor if you’re experiencing signs of an eye infection